 A.12 Estimates of the Burden of Data Collection

 OAH is requesting three years of clearance for the implementation study data collection activities.
-Tables A12.1 and A12.2 provide the estimated annual reporting burden calculations for the data collection from staff and focus groups with participants.
+Tables A12.1 and A12.2 provide the estimated annual reporting burden calculations for the data collection from staff and data collection with participants.
 These are broken out separately as burden for staff (Table A12.1) and for youth participants (Table A12.2).
 Table A12.3 provides a summary of the annual burden hours and costs for this new ICR..

 Annual Burden for Program Staff